altexdim/sourcemod-plugin-gungame/README.txt

     * Bug report:
         When set "NadeBonus" "deagle" in gungame.config.txt i get it only gives 7 bullets in the magnum and no reserve ammo.
+    + Add forwards for logging level up and level down.
+      Add logging for lvlup, lvldn, lvlsteal to gungame_logging.sp